Department Graduate Handbook

 Responsibilities of Faculty and Graduate Teaching Associates

 Faculty members in the Department of History recognize the importance of training graduate students to teach at the university level.
 One of the methods the department employs involves assigning Graduate Teaching Associates (GTAs) to work with faculty instructors in survey and upper-level lecture courses.
 It is the purpose of the following guidelines, which have been developed through discussions between faculty and graduate students, to clarify the responsibilities of both the faculty instructor and the GTA, who may serve as either a Discussion Section Leader (DSL) or Grader.
 As a general principle, faculty instructors should always be committed to helping GTAs learn the skills of pedagogy and fulfill their potential as teachers.
 Moreover, the relationship between instructor and GTA should always be one of cooperation, partnership, and mutual respect.
 It is essential that faculty instructors be at all times alert and sensitive to issues of diversity, inclusivity, harassment, discrimination, and mental well-being.
-For the department’s stated commitment to building a diverse, inclusive, and healthy environment, see the department’s website: https://history.osu.edu/about/diversity.
+See the department’s stated commitment to building a diverse, inclusive, and healthy environment

 Responsibilities of Instructors